mtiller/ModelicaBook/text/source/behavior/equations/annotations.rst

 User Annotations
 ^^^^^^^^^^^^^^^^

-.. todo:: be ware there is some controversy about the use of singular "they".
-	  (personally, I'm all for using singular they).

 Annotations were designed to allow model developers to attach **arbitrary data** to their models.
 For example, if a user wanted to associate a part number with a given model definition, they might